AIS-recruiting/engineer-intern/README.md

 ___
 ## Solution
 ### Data manipulation
-Firstly, the 'data.csv' was loaded and converted into a dataframe ( **df** ).
-It is possible to obtain information about its structure and values:
+Firstly, the 'data.csv' was loaded ( pandas.reads_csv() ) and converted into a dataframe ( pandas.DataFrame() ).
+After this, it's possible to obtain information about its structure and values:

 ```print(df.shape)```